asdf-format/asdf-website/asdf_website/overview.rst

 Applications
 ------------

-The ASDF standard is being developed concurrently with a reference implementation written in Python.
+The ASDF specification is being developed concurrently with a reference implementation written in Python.
 There are two prototype implementations for C++ and Julia.
 Neither is currently feature-complete but provide enough functionality to read and write ASDF files.

 - :doc:`python <applications/asdf-python>`
 - :doc:`C++ <applications/asdf-cpp>`